JPatel87/smoothie-selector/README.md

 ![flowchart](screenshots/flowchart.png)

 2. Title and welcome
-* The title is enclosed between three fruit and veg emoji's at either side and it is styled in uppercase.
-* The purpose of this is to make it stand out from the rest of the text, to emphasize its purpose through the emojis and make the program look appealing.
+* The title is enclosed between three emoji's at either side (two fruit and one vegetable) and it is styled in uppercase.
+The purpose of this is to make it stand out from the rest of the text, to emphasize its purpose through the emojis and make the program look appealing.
 * The welcoming statement prompts the user for a name to personalise the interaction between the program and the user.

 ![title-welcome](screenshots/title-welcome.png)

 2. Countdown timer and time sleep code
 * A countdown timer of ten seconds has been added after the program instructions are displayed, by using the internal python time module.
-* This is to allow the user to prepare for the events that follow and also add a fun feature to the program.
+This is to allow the user to prepare for the events that follow and also add a fun feature to the program.
-* The time.sleep() code has been used throughout this program to add time delays before and or after a print statement is displayed, for good user experience.
+* The time.sleep() code has been used throughout this program to add time delays before and or after a print statement is displayed, for good UX.

 ![countdown](screenshots/countdown.png)

 3. Question and input prompts
 * The question and input prompts have been styled with colour, consistently throughout the program.
+This is to help users to distinguish the question and input prompts from the rest of the text.
 * The questions are in yellow.
 * The input prompts are in green.
-* This is to help users to distinguish the question and input prompts from the rest of the text.

 ![questions-prompts](screenshots/questions-prompts.png)

 4. Invalid entries
 *  Any invalid input entries are displayed in red and bold font to highlight the error to the user.
-* The error message displays what the error is as well as what entry the user should be making so that users can easily identify their error and know how to rectify them.
+* The error message displays what the invalid entry is as well as what a valid entry is so that users can easily identify their error and are aware of how to rectify them.
-* The input prompt re-appears so that users can re-enter a valid entry.
+* The input prompt re-appears after an invalid entry so that users can re-enter a valid entry.

 ![invalid-entry](screenshots/invalid-entry.png)

 5. Result
-* After the user finishes answering the smoothie decision questions, a smoothie is revealed to them, based on their choices.
+* After the user finishes answering the smoothie decision questions, a smoothie is revealed to them, based on their responses.
 * The smoothie recipe name is in red, bold font and highlighted on a yellow background.
 This is to emphasize that the end goal of the program has been reached.

 ![smoothie-result](screenshots/smoothie-result.png)

 ### Features left to implement

-If I had further time on this project I would like to add additional questions about nutritional data such as protein levels and perhaps specific ingrediant questions in order to enhance the user experience further.
+If I had further time on this project I would like to add additional questions about nutritional data such as protein levels and perhaps specific ingrediant based questions in order to enhance UX.

 I would also like to add other smoothies types for example, indulgent smoothies or quick smoothies.